Carmel, Indiana: Carmel Monon Community Center

-In the heart of the district stands the Museum of Miniature Houses, open since 1993.
-The museum has seven exhibit rooms of fully furnished houses, room displays, and collections of miniature glassware, clocks, tools, and dolls.
+A water park and fitness center is the centerpiece of Carmel's Central Park.

 Carmel City Center

 Carmel City Center is a 1,000,000 sqft, $300 million, mixed-use development located in the heart of Carmel.
 Carmel City Center is home to The Palladium at the Center for the Performing Arts, which includes a 1,600-seat concert hall, 500-seat theater, and 200-seat black box theater.
-This pedestrian-based master plan development is located at the southwest corner of City Center Drive (126th Street) and Range Line Road.
-The Monon Greenway runs directly through the project.
-Carmel City Center was developed as a public/private partnership.

 Shopping

-Clay Terrace is one of the largest retail centers in Carmel.
+Clay Terrace is one of the largest retail centers in Carmel and sits adjacent to Village Park Plaza, another retail hub lying just across the municipal border with Westfield.
 Other shopping areas include Carmel City Center, Mohawk Trails Plaza, and Merchants' Square.
 The Carmel Arts & Design District has a number of retail establishments along Main Street, Range Line Road, 3rd Avenue, and 2nd Street.

 Kawachinagano Japanese Garden

 Ground was broken for the Japanese Garden south of City Hall in 2007.
 The garden was dedicated in 2009 as the 15th anniversary of Carmel's Sister City relationship with Kawachinagano, Japan, was celebrated.
 An Azumaya-style tea gazebo was constructed in 2011 and dedicated on May 2 of that year.